Buffalo nickel: Release and production

 A dateless coin, showing the effects of circulation on the Buffalo nickel.
 This is a Type II reverse.

 The first coins to be distributed were given out on February 22, 1913, when Taft presided at groundbreaking ceremonies for the National American Indian Memorial at Fort Wadsworth, Staten Island, New York.
-The memorial, a project of department store magnate Rodman Wanamaker, was never built, and today the site is occupied by an abutment for the Verrazano-Narrows Bridge.
+The memorial, a project of department store magnate Rodman Wanamaker, was never built, and today the site is occupied by an abutment for the Verrazzano–Narrows Bridge.
 Forty nickels were sent by the Mint for the ceremony; most were distributed to the Native American chiefs who participated.
 Payment for Fraser's work was approved on March 3, 1913, the final full day of the Taft administration.
-In addition to the $2,500 agreed upon, Fraser received $666.15 (US$ with inflation) for extra work and expenses through February 14.
+In addition to the $2,500 agreed upon, Fraser received $666.15 (Note: equivalent to US$ in adjusted for inflation) for extra work and expenses through February 14.

 The coins were officially released to circulation on March 4, 1913, and quickly gained positive comments as depicting truly American themes.
 However, The New York Times stated in an editorial that "The new 'nickel' is a striking example of what a coin intended for wide circulation should not be ...[it] is not pleasing to look at when new and shiny, and will be an abomination when old and dull."
 The Numismatist, in March and May 1913 editorials, gave the new coin a lukewarm review, suggesting that the Indian's head be reduced in size and the bison be eliminated from the reverse.

 With the coin now in production, Barber monitored the rate at which dies were expended, as it was the responsibility of his Engraver's Department to supply all three mints with working dies.
 On March 11, 1913, he wrote to Landis that the dies were being used up three times faster than with the Liberty Head nickel.
 His department was straining to produce enough new dies to meet production.
 In addition, the date and denomination were the points on the coin most subject to wear, and Landis feared the value on the coin would be worn away.
 Barber made proposed revisions, which Fraser approved after being sent samples.
 These changes enlarged the legend "FIVE CENTS" and changed the ground on which the bison stands from a hill to flat ground.
 According to data compiled by numismatic historian David Lange from the National Archives, the changes to what are known as Type II nickels (with the originals Type I) actually decreased the die life.
 The new Treasury Secretary, William G. McAdoo, wanted further changes in the coin, but Fraser had moved on to other projects and was uninterested in revisiting the nickel.
 The thickness of the numerals in the date was gradually increased, making them more durable; however, the problem was never addressed with complete success, and even many later-date Buffalo nickels have the date worn away.